CleverCloud/n8n-example/Readme.md

 ## Post-Deployment

 1. Once deployed, access your n8n instance at `https://<YOUR_DOMAIN_NAME>/`
-2. Log in using the credentials you set in the environment variables
+2. Follow the setup wizard to create your owner account
 3. Start creating your workflows!

 ## Important Notes